omnetpp/docs.omnetpp.org/tictoc/index.md

 simulation into an <i>event log file</i>.
 To enable recording the event log, check the <i>Record eventlog</i> checkbox in the launch configuration dialog.
 Alternatively, you can specify <i>record-eventlog = true</i> in omnetpp.ini,
-or even, use the \e Record button in the Qtenv graphical runtime environment after launching,
+or even, use the *Record* button in the Qtenv graphical runtime environment after launching,

 The log file can be analyzed later with the <i>Sequence Chart</i> tool in the IDE.